snakewizardd/tech-miami/docs/getting-started.md

 # Getting Started

-We’re excited to have you here.
-Whether you’re just starting your journey in tech or you’re an experienced developer looking to expand your knowledge, we’ve designed this site to be intuitive and easy to navigate.
-The embdedded search bar is useful
+Whether you’re just starting your journey in tech or you’re an experienced developer looking to expand your knowledge, we’re excited to have you here.

 ---

 ## Navigating the Site

-Our website is structured to provide you with clear and direct access to the resources you need.We strive to keep it fresh and updated with relevant information to kickstart your learning journey.
+Our website is structured to provide you with clear and direct access to the resources you need.
+We strive to keep it fresh and updated with relevant information to kickstart your learning journey.

-- **What’s New**: Check out the latest updates on coding trends, resources, and upcoming events.
-- **Quick Links**: Access essential resources like coding tutorials, industry articles, and detailed project guides.

 ---